-The school admits pupils with Education, Health and Care Plans (EHCP’s), statements of Special Educational Needs or, in some cases, those within the assessment process.
-The school offers full time education to students with autistic spectrum disorders or social, emotional and mental health difficulties.
+The school admits students with Education, Health and Care Plans (EHCP’s), statements of Special Educational Needs or, in some specific cases, those within the assessment process.
+The school offers full time education to students with social, emotional and mental health difficulties, including ASD.
 However, all of our students are characterised by their vulnerability.
-Their behavioural problems are secondary, usually caused by their other difficulties, and are usually not their primary need.
+Their behavioural problems are secondary, often caused by their other difficulties, and are usually not their primary need.

-Referral is made through the Local Authorities’ Special Needs Department, following a statement review.
-The department will approach us, if in their opinion, we may be able to meet the needs of a particular pupil.
-This is often following a decision by their current school that the pupil’s needs are not being met within their current placement, or in some cases where a pupil is unable or unwilling to access their current placement.
+Referrals are made through the Local Authorities’ Special Needs Department, following an annual review.
+The SEN department will approach us if, in their opinion, we may be able to meet the needs of the student.
+This is often following a decision that the student’s needs are not being met within their current placement, or in some cases where a student is unable or unwilling to access their current placement.

 All students are integrated slowly into the school, to enable them to settle into the routine and to cause as little disruption as possible to the current students.
 This can take up to 6 weeks but is taken at the child’s pace.
 We will offer a phased entry plan based on the child’s age and previous level of attendance.